pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/self-hosted/quickstart-docker-compose.md

 For testing purposes, it is recommended to use the `latest` image tag in the docker compose file and re-run the `run-ee.sh` script when there are newer versions of the service image pushed to docker hub.

-If you specified a specific image version in the docker compose file, then simply update the version tag and re-run the `run-ee.sh` script.
+If you specified a specific image version in the docker compose file, then update the version tag and re-run the `run-ee.sh` script.